-In a separate bowl, whisk together almond flour, oat flour, tapioca starch, baking soda, baking powder, salt, cinnamon, and nutmeg.
+In a separate bowl, whisk together almond flour, oat flour, sweet rice flour, baking soda, baking powder, salt, cinnamon, and nutmeg.
 Fold dry ingredients into wet, and once no flour streaks remain, make 20 aggressive stirs.

 Refrigerate dough for 30 minutes.

 Scoop dough into 50 gram dough balls, about 2 tablespoons.
 The dough will be sticky, and that's okay.
 Put 8 cookies onto a parchment lined baking sheet.

 Bake for 13 minutes, until cookies are just set and light brown on edges.
 Do not overbake.
 Take cookies out and lightly smoosh the tops down with a flat spatula.
 (This increases the chew factor!)Let cool on pan for 5 minutes, then move to a wire rack to finish cooling.